 Here's the video I made during the whole tour with location links in the description:

-I left this place unexpectedly rejoiced.
-The microclimate of this area does wonders.
+I left this place feeling unexpectedly rejoiced.
+The micro climate of this area does wonders.
 You breath pure clean air enhanced with the scent of the trees making your lungs thank you for the rest of your life while even on the hardest heatwave you can keep walking/cycling in the shade ignoring what the thermometer reads.
 It was so nice around there that my visit to IKEA later felt like trying to survive in a gas chamber.
 However, we have to wait for nature to do its wonders recovering the area from the latest wildfires in order to enjoy this place close to its primary grace.

 I also want to mention that tatoi.org is a great source of info about this place in case you want to look for further details.